viccro/cryptidSightings/dataDict/evidence.md

 **Recommended values for *termSource*:** A controlled vocabulary such as the Library of Congress Name Authority File.
 If not present in a CV, enter the type of source, such as "URL".

 **Recommended values for *termSourceID*:** A controlled vocabulary identification number such as the Library of Congress Name Authority File.
-If not present in a CV, enter a unique identifier such as a URL address.
+If not present in a CV, enter a unique identifier such as a URL address if available, or "none".

 ## Sub-element: evidenceClassification